-The Best Dog Breeds for First-Time Owners
+Key Points on Choosing the Best Dog Breeds for First-Time Owners:

 1. Labrador Retriever